lowcomote/jsonschemadsl.parent/README.md

 Such trivial examples will help you to understand the overall approach and its steps, as documented in [1]

 ### Shipyard DSL.
 Shipyard, a JSON Schema-based language for workflow specification for [Keptn](https://keptn.sh/), an open source tool for DevOps automation  of  cloud-native  applications.
 The  results  of  the  casestudy  show  that  proper  editors  as  well  as  language  evolutionsupport  from  MDE  can  be  reused  and  at  the  same  time,  thesurface  syntax  of  JSON  is  maintained.
 See [1] for further details.

 Shipyard DSL versions are collected in [samples/shipyardSchemas/](samples/shipyardSchemas/) as collected from the Shipyard official [Keptn repository](https://github.com/keptn/spec/blob/master/shipyard.md)
 The Shipyard DSL is defined by schema document, which, in turn, conforms to a given metaschema or JSON Schema Draft.
 We currently support [JSON Schema Draft 7](https://json-schema.org/).
-In the following, we explain the approach steps applied to the Shipyard DSL
+In the following, we explain the approach steps applied to the Shipyard DSL.
+The following steps (1-10) are expected to be performance by a Language Engineer, i.e., an user that, given a schema (.json), is able to create a language specification based on Eclipse EMF/Xtext.

 #### Steps 1-6